Crack the Sky: 1990s

 Crack the Sky released Dog City in 1990.
 The period between then and 1996 saw little activity except for the release of the compilation disc Rare! in 1994.
 During this time, Witkowski composed music for a number of game shows on the children's television network Nickelodeon, including Guts and Figure It Out.

 Palumbo gathered the band together again in 1996, beginning a series of live shows at small venues in the Baltimore area.
-The band at this time featured the same lineup as 1983's The End, with the addition of Nat Kerr on keyboards.
+The band at this time featured the same lineup as 1983's The End, with the addition of Nat Kerr (who had participated with Crack the Sky members Witkowski, Macre, and D'Amico in the B.E.
+Taylor Group around the same time as The End's release) on keyboards.
 A new studio album, Cut, was released in 1999, as well as a double-disc release featuring one of the band's live shows at the Recher Theatre in Towson, Maryland.

 2000s

 Crack the Sky continues to perform occasional live shows and collaborate on new music under Palumbo's guidance.
 The albums Ghost and Dogs from Japan were released to critical acclaim in 2001 and 2003, respectively.
 The band completed a new concept album in 2007, entitled The Sale, which features the band's original bassist Joe Macre performing in the band and producing the record.

 In 2008, Joey D'Amico and Joe Macre returned as Crack the Sky's drummer and bassist, respectively.
-Additionally, the band headlined the ROSfest progressive music festival and later a full-length DVD of their performance called Crack the Sky, All Access was produced and engineered by Macre.
+Additionally, the band headlined the ROSfest progressive music festival, and later a full-length DVD of their performance called Crack the Sky, All Access was produced and engineered by Macre.
 The DVD was shot on six hi-def cameras in 5.1 surround sound and includes pictures and interviews with the band members.